 I’ve never been one to succumb to peer pressure, but the 98% threw me for a loop.
 I have no desire to debate it out.
 Yea, we did the survey on surveymonkey.
 It is what it is.
 Even if our stats are slanted because our population is more devout, it leads us to reconsider what really matters.
 Didn’t Albert Einstein say, “What is right is not always popular and what is popular is not always right.”?

 Certainly this poll may encourage some of us that we are not alone.

 I am a 30-something stay-at-home mom to six kiddos, 4/96 through 6/12.
 We recently decided to homeschool after many years in public school.
-In my "spare time," I serve as the chair for the Pastoral Council at my home parish and I help with our Adult Faith Formation program, from the planning committee to facilitating and mentoring incoming facilitators.
+From 2010-2013, I served on the Pastoral Council at my home parish, serving as chairperson from 2011-2013.
+I currently help with our Adult Faith Formation program, from the planning committee to training, facilitating and mentoring incoming facilitators.
 I also enjoy photography as a hobby.
 I enjoy talking about all things Catholic and always look to infuse a little bit of humour whenever possible.